intelsdi-x/snap-plugin-collector-cpu/examples/README.md

     - Snap task definition
 - [docker-compose.yml](docker-compose.yml)
     - A docker compose file which defines two linked containers
-        - "runner" is the container where snapd is run from.
+        - "runner" is the container where snapteld is run from.
 You will be dumped into a shell in this container after running [run-cpu-file.sh](run-cpu-file.sh).
 Exiting the shell will trigger cleaning up the containers used in the example.
 - [cpu-file.sh](cpu-file.sh)
-    - Downloads `snapd`, `snapctl`, `snap-plugin-publisher-file`, `snap-plugin-collector-cpu` and starts the task [tasks/cpu-file.json](tasks/cpu-file.json).
+    - Downloads `snapteld`, `snaptel`, `snap-plugin-publisher-file`, `snap-plugin-collector-cpu` and starts the task [tasks/cpu-file.json](tasks/cpu-file.json).
 - [.setup.sh](.setup.sh)